 Dragonflies do not go through a pupal stage like other winged insects such as butterflies.
 Instead, they make their transition to the adult form with a final molt.
-Once the nymphs are fully grown and the conditions are right, the larva crawls up on the stem of a plant and sheds its “skin” one last time.
+Once a nymph is fully grown and the conditions are right, it crawls up on the stem of a plant and sheds its “skin” one last time.

 This molt takes about three hours, and the newly emerged adult dragonfly (known as a teneral) takes to the air with its new wings.
 It leaves behind its discarded shell which you may find still clinging to a stem long after the dragonfly has flown off.

 Like the larval form, the adult dragonfly is a predator.
 It likes to eat mayflies, gnats, mosquitoes and other small flying insects.
 The dragonfly is a voracious eater.
 It can consume its weight in food in about 30 minutes.